Ruby On Rails

 This will open a new tab where you will find the default landing page of your Nuxt application.

 While our web dashboard is the most user-friendly way of deploying an application, you can also do so through a very simple API request.
-For this, you can either use postman or download our custom CLI interface through our dashboard.
-Even without our CLI environment, it is important you visit the dashboard to create an API token through the options on your profile.
+For this, you can use postman.
+It is important you visit the dashboard to create an API token through the options on your profile.

 Once you have the API token in your hands, the only thing left to do is formulate a deployment request with your application name, its version, the IP addresses, the region you want to make your deployment in and, of course, your token as part of the authorization parameters.
 You can see what a full request looks like on our documentation here.